BrunoVDK/mirror/README.md

-# Mirror
 A Cocoa app that mirrors websites (for offline use).
+The app makes use of [HTTrack](https://github.com/xroche/httrack), with some modifications annotated with `MIRROR_ADAPTATION`.